mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

 The MongoDB Atlas Secrets Engine generates Database User credentials and Programmatic API keys.
 This allows one to manage the lifecycle of these MongoDB Atlas secrets programmatically.
 The created MongoDB Atlas secrets are time-based and are automatically revoked when the Vault lease expires, unless renewed.

 This Secrets Engine supports two different types of MongoDB Atlas Secrets:

 1. `database_user`: Vault will create a database user for each lease, each user has a defined role(s) that provide appropriate access to the project’s databases.
 The username and password is returned to the caller.
-To see more about database users visit: https://docs.atlas.mongodb.com/reference/api/database-users/
+To see more about database users  visit [databaseUsers](https://docs.atlas.mongodb.com/reference/api/database-users/)
-2. `programmatic_api_key`: Vault will call
+2. `programmatic_api_key`: Vault will call)
    [apiKeys](https://docs.atlas.mongodb.com/reference/api/apiKeys-orgs-create-one/)
    and return the public key, secret key.